 - Don’t leave bottles or glass in woodlands, as sunlight shining through the glass can cause a fire to start.
 Take the items home, or put them in a waste or recycling bin.

 - If you see a fire in the countryside, report it immediately.
-Do not try to tackle a fire yourself; usually they can’t be put out with a bucket of water.
+Do not tackle a fire yourself, unless it can be put out with a bucket of water.
 Please call the fire service and leave the area as soon as possible.

 - Ensure that you know your location or a landmark so you can direct the fire service.

 Sam’s Sad Day is a story about a sand lizard whose home is destroyed by a wildfire.
 Once you have read the story, you can test the children’s understanding and recall using the Sam’s Sad Day questions worksheet (the answer sheet is provided).

 The children can write their own story about a wild creature whose home is destroyed by a wildfire.

 For other resources or ideas about fire safety for children, visit our education section.